-Current members of the The Quorum of the Twelve Apostles for the Society for Humanistic Mormonism include:
+We are currently looking for more members of the The Quorum of the Twelve Apostles for the Society for Humanistic Mormonism.

-President Jason Cooperrider, Acting President of the Quorum of the Twelve Apostles
+Acting President of The Quorum of the Twelve Apostles

 The Presiding Patriarch and the Presiding Matriarch to the Society for Humanistic Mormonism serve as the head Patriarch and head Matriarch to the Society whose offices are co-equal in authority.

 The Office of Presiding Bishop for the Society for Humanistic Mormonism is to be the Head Bishop of all Humanistic Mormons worldwide and is under the authority of the First Presidency and the Quorum of the Twelve Apostles.

 Presiding Bishop to the Society for Humanistic Mormonism

 We are currently looking for more Apostles for the Society as well as a Presiding Bishop.
 If you are interested please email us at SocietyforHumanisticMormonism@gmail.com and send your resume along.
 Thank you.